 Homework and classroom participation 30 %

-Changes in language level can only be carried out during the first week of class.
-Likewise it will not be possible to drop a course once the second week of classes has begun.
+Changes can only be realized within the first week of classes.
+Likewise, it will be impossible to drop a course after the second week of class has begun.

 Courses and course hours of instruction are subject to change.